Skip to main content

 Trending Topics at App State Online

-Written by: Appalachian State University • Jul 25, 2024
+Written by: Appalachian State University • May 29, 2026

 Anyone who has attended a college or university has likely heard the term “accreditation” many times without giving it much thought.
 Accreditation can be defined as a process that ensures quality and validates that a program or an institution meets or exceeds a set of relevant standards; it can impact the quality of the education received as well as post-graduation employability.
-AACSB accreditation is vital when considering a business program, such as a Bachelor of Science in Business Administration (BSBA) in Supply Chain Management.

-What Is Accreditation?
+What Is AACSB Accreditation?

 Accreditation is an external quality review conducted by a team of academic or industry experts, usually peers or third-party experts; they volunteer their expertise and time to improve education in their respective fields.
 The Council for Higher Education Accreditation (CHEA) or the U.S. Department of Education (ED) must recognize these independent agents.